athomasq/athomasq.github.io/categories/investing/angel-criteria.md

 🔮 At the highest level, I invest in startups that are building **a future I want to be part of**, and I try to help them make that future a reality.
 Beyond that, there are no rules.

 🔥 **Team ability and macro trends** matter the most to me.
-Big ideas and innovative tech are also important.
+Big ideas, market pull and innovative tech are also important.
 Traction is useful as a proxy for these attributes.

 🌎 I'm **flexible on geography, industry, and business model**.
 I prefer B2B to consumer.
 About half my portfolio is in Canada, and half outside it.